Noel Leeming fined $200k for misleading consumers over faulty goods rights

-Technology and appliance retailer Noel Leeming has been fined $200,000 for misleading consumers' rights after customer complaints led to an investigation by the Commerce Commission.
+Technology and appliance retailer Noel Leeming has been fined $200,000 for misleading consumers about their rights to return faulty goods after several complaints led to an investigation by the Commerce Commission.

 The company, owned by The Warehouse Group Limited, earlier pleaded guilty to eight charges under the Fair Trading Act.

+A consumer was also told they had to contact Microsoft about a faulty product, while another was falsely informed Noel Leeming could repair a fridge as many times as it liked then told he could only get a store credit to purchase another fridge.

+Further lies included telling a consumer mobile phones were only replaced within 14 days, and a new phone could only be obtained if a fault occurs three times.

-Whangārei baker Adam Henson, 23, was one of several customers who were mislead by Noel Leeming.
+Whangārei baker Adam Henson, 23, was one of customers mislead by Noel Leeming.

 He said he purchased a laptop which he was told could play video games.